geodynamics/aspect/doc/sphinx/user/methods/nonlinear-stokes-solvers.md

 ```

-As a basis for the next discussion we will zoom in a bit on the region where we know the solution will be.
+As a basis for the next discussion we will zoom in a bit on the known solution.

 (user_methods_nonlinear_solvers_original_function_zoom)=
 ```{tikz} Zoom of the previous figure.